 Dramatic elements like the dining room placed over a water feature in this Fish Creek Woods residence in Wyoming create unforgettable settings to share a meal.

 Through the holidays these gathering places seem to matter most, these are the times when we light the candles and linger over plates, glasses and good food shared with fine people.

-ABOUT JLF ARCHITECTS: Building timeless structures rooted in integrity and simple elegance, Jackson Hole, Park City and Bozeman-based JLF Architects applies distinctive solutions and materials to create place-based houses marked by the influences of landscapes from the Rocky Mountains to the Eastern Seaboard.
-Their award-winning perspective is powered by inspired design and an exacting eye for placement, an ethos that stems from a unity of nature, beauty, balance and imagination.
+ABOUT JLF ARCHITECTS: Building timeless structures rooted in integrity and simple elegance, Jackson Hole, Park City, and Bozeman-based JLF Architects applies distinctive solutions and materials to create place-based houses marked by the influences of landscapes from the Rocky Mountains to the Eastern Seaboard.
+Their award-winning perspective is powered by inspired design and an exacting eye for placement, an ethos that stems from unity of nature, beauty, balance, and imagination.
 JLF Architects has established a genuine alliance with Big-D Signature, built over 17 years of working together, to create a streamlined design-build process that benefits clients.
 Winners of Mountain Living magazine’s 2016 Home of the Year, the JLF Architects and Big-D Signature design-build team unites passionate architects with dedicated builders to enable the collective imagination of visionary artisans working with visionary clients.
 For more information visit www.JLFArchitects.com.